nashville-software-school/bangazon-corp/orientation/resources/04-nodejs_versions.md

 While we will primarily using the most current version of Node.js for these exercises, not everyone has this luxury.
-On the surface, the current version of Node.js should work the same as a prior version, this is not always the case.
+On the surface, the current version of Node.js should work the same as a prior version, but this is not always the case.
 The deeper the integrations or customizations of Node.js that your codebase uses, the more effort is required to upgrade to a newer version.
 For this reason, the Node.js maintainers are committed to fixing bugs, updating security,